Billie Jean: Reception

 On November 30, 1982, Thriller was released to critical and commercial success.
-On January 2, 1983, "Billie Jean" was released as the album's second single; it follows Jackson's successful duet with Paul McCartney on "The Girl Is Mine".
-The song reached number one on the Billboard Hot 100 on March 5, 1983.
+On January 3, 1983, "Billie Jean" was released as the album's second single; it follows Jackson's successful duet with Paul McCartney on "The Girl Is Mine".
+The song reached number one on the Billboard Hot 100 on March 5, 1983 and stayed there for seven weeks, becoming Jackson's biggest solo hit.
 Billboard ranked it as the No. 2 song for 1983.
 "Billie Jean" topped the R&B chart within three weeks, and became Jackson's fastest-rising number one single since "ABC", "The Love You Save" and "I'll Be There" in 1970, which he recorded as a member of the Jackson 5.
 It remained at number one for nine weeks on the R&B chart, being preceded by the Gap Band's "Outstanding", before the single was eventually succeeded by George Clinton's "Atomic Dog".
 "Billie Jean" peaked at number 9 on the Adult Contemporary chart.
 It was also number one in the UK Singles Chart.
 "Billie Jean" and Thriller topped both the singles and album charts in the same week.
 This occurred on both sides of the Atlantic simultaneously, a feat very few acts have ever achieved.
 The song was the third best-selling single of 1983 in the US and ninth in the UK.
 "Billie Jean" also reached number one in Canada, Switzerland and Belgium, and the top ten in Austria, Italy, New Zealand, Norway and Sweden.

 Billboard called it a "brilliant piece of writing" and "one of [Jackson's] finest performances."
 In a Rolling Stone review, Christopher Connelly described "Billie Jean" as a "lean, insistent funk number whose message couldn't be more blunt: 'She says I am the one/But the kid is not my son'".
 He added that the track was a "sad, almost mournful song, but a thumping resolve underlies [Jackson's] feelings".
 Blender stated that the song was "one of the most sonically eccentric, psychologically fraught, downright bizarre things ever to land on Top 40 radio".
 They added that it was "frighteningly stark, with a pulsing, cat-on-the-prowl bass figure, whip-crack downbeat and eerie multi-tracked vocals ricocheting in the vast spaces between keyboards and strings".
 Overall, the magazine described the track as "a five-minute-long nervous breakdown, set to a beat".
 Stylus said of the song, "It's one of the best representations of film noir in pop music, ending with no resolution except a single mother and selfish, careless scumball."
 In a review of Thriller 25, AllMusic observed that "Billie Jean" was "startling" in its "futuristic funk".
 The track also won praise from Jackson biographers.
 Nelson George stated that Jerry Hey's string arrangement added danger to "Billie Jean", while J. Randy Taraborrelli added that it was "dark and sparse" by Quincy Jones' production standards.